Jari92/raspi-lulaby-mediastation/README.md

 # raspi-lullaby-mediastation
 This code uses a bash script to start media files with a half random shutdown sleeptimer (e.g. for bedtime story, lullaby) with auto save.
 The last played song will be the starting point at the next boot.
-Tested on headless Rapsberry Pi 3 B+ running Raspbian with speakers over jack output.
+I wrote this script to have a simple headless media player that does not need any wireless connections.

 Hardware:
   * Raspberry Pi 3 B+